The Teaching Team

 Daniel is an alumni of Elmfield Rudolf Steiner school.
 He trained as a Steiner class teacher on the West of England Steiner Teacher Training Course and completed his four year training in Bothmer Gymnastics in 2018; he is also a Level 1 British Gymnastics coach.
 Daniel has taught games and movement at the school since its inception.
 He loves all sports, but above all Ultimate frisbee, representing Great Britain at the World Championships in 2008.

-HETTIE GEERING (CLASS FOUR)
+HETTIE GEERING (HAZEL CLASS)

 ANNA GOUDGE (MUSIC)